micked99/wspr-to-sondehub-script/README.md

 Added features.<br>

-You can set a frequency span in balloon.ini which you can filter out and make sure that just balloon data within a specific and narrow freq span in wspr bandpass gets through and decoded, this is important as the balloons in air at have skyrocked over the last couple of years, thanks to the easy to build Traquito, there can be up to 4 balloons using the same "channel" at the same time only divided by frequency.<br>
+You can set a frequency span in balloon.ini which you can filter out and make sure that just your balloon data within a specific and narrow freq span in wspr bandpass gets through and decoded, this is important as the balloons in air at have skyrocketed over the last couple of years, thanks to the easy to build Traquito, there can be up to 4 balloons using the same "channel" at the same time only divided by frequency.<br>

 The html map now automaticly change colour every time it crosses over release longitude, making it easier to keep track of the laps.<br>

-A degree of gps jaming detection, when flying over warzones where there is ongoing jaming, the balloons can usually pick up the incorrectly transmitted gps signal, this mostly results in a fixed "jaming altitude" I have detected about 20 altitudes used, when any of those altitudes is detected it will show on the map as a fixed alt of 12345 meters.
+A degree of gps jaming detection, when flying over warzones where there is ongoing jaming - fake gps signals, the balloons can usually pick up the incorrectly transmitted gps signal, this mostly results in a fixed "jaming altitude" I have detected about 20 altitudes used, when any of those altitudes is detected it will show on the map as a fixed alt of 12345 meters.

 20260510
 Fixed datetime error: DeprecationWarning: The default datetime adapter is deprecated as of Python 3.12; see the sqlite3 documentation for suggested replacement recipes cur.execute("INSERT INTO newspots VALUES(?,?,?,?,?,?,?,?,?,?)", (row)) in this code: #!/usr/bin/python3